paolobrasolin/blog/_posts/2020-11-10-three-views-of-a-monad.lagda.md

 (m >>= f) >>= g = m >>= (\x -> f x >>= g) -- associativity
 ```

-These properties are related to the monad laws wehave seen before.
+These properties are related to the monad laws we have seen before.

-We have all we need to define an AGDA type for the programmers' definition of monads:
+We have all we need to define an AGDA type for the programmers' definition of a monad:

 ```agda
 record ProgMon (M : Set → Set) : Set₁ where